 - 7. A chapter/organization must not co-host or co-sponsor an event with a bar, event promoter or alcohol distributor; however, a chapter/ organization may rent a bar, restaurant, or other licensed and insured third-party vendor to host a chapter/organization event. - 8.
 Attendance by non-members at any event where alcohol is present must be by invitation only, and the chapter/organization must utilize a guest list system.
-Attendance at events with alcohol is limited to a 3:1 maximum guest-to-member ratio and must not exceed local fire or building code capacity of the chapter/organizational premises or host venue. - 9.
-Any event or activity related to the new member joining process (e.g., recruitment, intake, rush, etc.) must be substance free.
+Attendance at events with alcohol is limited to a 3:1 maximum guest-to-member ratio and must not exceed local fire or building code capacity of the chapter/organizational premises or host venue. - joining process (e.g., recruitment, intake, rush, etc.) must be substance free.
 No alcohol or drugs may be present if the event or activity is related to new member activities, meetings, or initiation into an organization, including but not limited to "bid night," "big/little" events or activities, "family" events or activities and any ritual or ceremony. - 10.
 The chapter/organization, members or guests must not permit, encourage, coerce, glorify or participate in any activities involving the rapid consumption of alcohol, such as drinking games.